6 RV Tips for Great Smoky Mountains National Park

 There are a variety of campgrounds to choose from in Great Smoky Mountains National Park depending on the size of your rig.
-Smokemount and Cades Cove campgrounds can accommodate the largest vehicles, up to 40 feet for motorhomes and up to 35 feet for trailers.
+Look Rock, Smokemount and Cades Cove campgrounds can accommodate the largest vehicles, up to 48 feet at Look Rock and 40 feet for motorhomes and up to 35 feet for trailers for the latter two.
 Elkmont can accommodate motorhomes up to 35 feet and trailers up to 32 feet.
 Cataloochee, Balsam Mountain, Deep Creek and Cosby campgrounds can accommodate vehicles up to 31, 30, 26 and 25 feet respectively.
 Abrams Creek technically allows RVs, but only if your vehicle is less than 12 feet in length.

 Reservations can be made online at www.recreation.gov. for each of these campgrounds and many require advanced booking.
 Book as far ahead as possible, especially in the summer and fall months.

-If you need electric or water hookups, you’ll have to find a private campground or RV park outside the national park since no in-park campgrounds have hookups.
+The only campground in the park with any type of hookups is Look Rock.
+Ten sites offer electric and water hookups so book early.
+Otherwise, if you need electric or water hookups you’ll have to find a private campground or RV park outside the national park since no other in-park campgrounds have hookups.
 The towns of Pigeon Forge, Gatlinburg and Cherokee, all just outside park entrances, have many options.